suve/LD25/README.md

 You could, alternatively, get a copy from my homepage.

 To build, just compile the main source.

     $ fpc ld25.pas

-To cross-compile, consult FPC help for the list of available targets.
-$ fpc -Twin32 ld25.pas   // To compile for Windows 32-bit
-$ fpc -Tlinux ld25.pas   // To compile for Linux
+You can also use the makefile, which sets up some additional compile flags.

+    $ make

 Note that the configfiles.pas file holds some game constants (mostly file paths) used to determine where to place config files.
 These